top of page

 TECHNOLOGY

-We combine miniaturized and automated chemical synthesis with direct biophysical and proteomic read-outs to study protein interactions, develop molecular probes and explore novel therapeuthic strategies.
+We integrate miniaturized, automated synthesis of peptidic molecules with direct biophysical and proteomic readouts to dissect protein interactions, design precision probes and inhibitors, and uncover novel therapeutic strategies

 Selected publications: